ZihaoFU245/It-s-Friday-/ReadMe.md

     H --> C3(MCP Skill Server - skills/)
 ```

-## Here is the workflow or the app
+## Here is the workflow of the app
 ```mermaid
 sequenceDiagram
     participant UI as User Interface